-SKB supplied SP with rock cores and they arrived at SP in February 2005 and were tested during May 2005.
+SKB supplied SP with rock cores which arrived at SP in April 2005 and were tested during June 2005.
 Cylindrical specimens were cut from the cores and selected based on the preliminary core logging with the strategy to primarily investigate the properties of the dominant rock type.
-The method description SKB MD 190.003, version 2.0 (SKB internal controlling document) was followed both for the sampling and for the triaxial compression tests and the method description SKB MD 160.002, version 2.0 (SKB internal controlling document) was followed when the density was determined.
-As to the specimen preparation, the end surfaces on the specimens were grinded in order to comply with the required shape tolerances and kept stored in water, with a minimum of 7 days, up to testing.
+The method description SKB MD 190.003 was followed both for sampling and for the triaxial compression tests, whereas the density determinations were performed in compliance with method description SKB MD 160.002.

+As to the specimen preparation, the end surfaces of the specimens were grinded in order to comply with the required shape tolerances and kept stored in water for 8 days, up to density determination and for 44-51 days before the triaxial testing.
 This yields a water saturation, which is intended to resemble the in-situ moisture condition.
 The density was determined on each specimen and the triaxial compression tests were carried out at this moisture condition at different confining pressures.
 The specimens were photographed before and after the mechanical testing.